The Great Reset & the Fourth Industrial Revolution

 This highlights important additional points, which tie Russia and Germany together.

-Though Japan had an imperialistic moment in history, much like Italy and Great Britain – which is remembered for its globe encircling empire that is undoubtedly the most famous in modern history, standing out in the annals of time, as does the past Roman empire, that still impacts our civilisation – it is the militaristic and imperialistic nation of Germany, whether one studies the two prime influences of the German peoples history, Austria in the south and Prussia in the north; with Russia, who possesses an even longer pedigree of imperialism and militarism that are most likely to return to or further respectively, these inherent ambitions.
+While Japan experienced an imperialistic moment in history, much like Italy and Great Britain – which is remembered for its globe encircling empire that is undoubtedly the most famous in modern history, standing out in the annals of time, as does the Roman Empire of the past, which still impacts our civilisation – it is the militaristic nation of Germany, (whether one studies the two prime influences of the German people’s history: Austria in the south and Prussia in the north) with Russia, who possesses an even longer pedigree of imperialism, that are most likely to return to or further respectively, these inherent ambitions.

 At this point, Great Britain is not included in the rest of the discussion, for it has fallen from being a major power.
-The English people do not truly possess an imperialistic nature; for the United Kingdom primarily pursued a defensive role in strategically maintaining an overseas empire built on colonialism for the purpose of trade.
+The English people do not truly possess an imperialistic nature, nor the motive to maintain one; for the United Kingdom primarily pursued a defensive role in strategically maintaining an overseas empire built on colonialism for the purpose of trade.

 Map of the future predominant global economic-military powers

-Comparing the six major powers today, both China and India if not dormant, remain passive.
+Comparing the six major powers today, both China and India if no longer dormant, remain relatively passive – particularly India.
 Saying that, both nations have the potential to become superpowers and this is very likely.
-Judging from modern history, it is a nation of formidable size which makes that quantum step from a major to a super power.
+Judging from modern history, it is a nation of formidable economic size which makes that quantum step from a major power to a super power.

 Flag of the European… German Union

 Germany ultimately wields immense power.
-As a single nation, the leap to superpower status is beyond it; not so with twenty-six nations in its close orbit and potentially many more to fall under its influence.
-For now, Germany is somewhere between a dormant and passive power major power.
-In complete irony to the concept of ‘let’s contain and bind Germany in a unified Europe, so that it is shackled and unable to act aggressively ever again’.
-Time will show it to be one of the worst decisions ever made in the history of our civilisation.
+As a single nation, the leap to superpower status is beyond it.
+Not so with twenty-six nations in its close orbit and potentially many more to fall under its influence.
+For now, Germany is somewhere between a dormant and passive major power.
+In complete irony to the objective of “let’s contain and bind Germany in a unified Europe, so that it is shackled and unable to act aggressively ever again” – time will show it to be one of the worst decisions ever made in the history of our civilisation.

 Russia’s ambitions in recapturing its lost satellite nations after the dissolving of the Soviet Union are palpable.
 Strategic buffer nations with vast natural resources such as Ukraine and Kazakstan are too valuable to ever relinquish permanent control; with Ukraine a case in point.
 All eyes have been glued on China for the past decade or two, though casting a wary eye on Russia would be more prudent.

-It is Russia that was once a superpower and is not so far distantly removed in regaining that status.
+It is Russia which was once a superpower and is not so far distantly removed in regaining that status.
 Its threat is real, not imagined and has not ever gone away.
-Russia is a constant active major power, with hundreds of years of continual imperialistic endeavours – the scourge of its neighbouring countries.
+Russia is a constant active major power, with hundreds of years of successive imperialistic endeavours – the scourge of its neighbouring countries.

 A potent symbol and reminder of America’s power – but for how much longer?

 America is compellingly and utterly unique in all history, in the modern world and in our life times.
 No single nation has been so materially blessed or prosperous beyond belief.
-No single nation has so heavily influenced the rest of the whole world in its export of American culture through film, television, literature and music.
-Never, has a single nation so comprehensively dominated civilisation in its development of trade, information technology, media, telecommunications, munitions, missiles and defence systems.
+No country has so heavily influenced the rest of the whole world in its export of its culture through film, television, literature and music.
+Never, has a people so comprehensively dominated civilisation in its development of trade, information technology, media, telecommunications, popular culture, munitions, missiles and defence systems.

-As an active superpower and hyper power since 1991, the United States has undeniably built an empire unlike anything seen in the world, for though they do not have a mass of territorial conquests or colonies like the British Empire, their financial investment and influence worldwide intertwines the global economy like the roots of a tree that grow underground, wrapping themselves around everything in its path.
+As an active superpower (and hyper power since 1991), the United States has undeniably built an empire unlike anything seen in the world, for though they do not have a mass of territorial conquests or colonies like the British Empire, their financial investment and diplomatic influence worldwide intertwines the global economy and its geo-political fabric like the roots of a tree that grow underground, wrapping themselves around everything in its path.

 Yet, the United States of America reached its economic peak during the 1960s contributing approximately 40% of world GDP.
-Since then it has decreased some 50% to approximately 20% or just over, in recent years.
-The United States took the mantle from the United Kingdom of world policeman and this is no coincidence; yet, as Great Britain suffered from imperial overstretch so too will America, with all its naval and military base presence worldwide coming at a cost.
-Eventually it will contract like all great empires; experiencing an inevitable path of power shrinkage and the lessening of its global influence in every quarter; politically, militarily, economically and geographically.
+Since then, it has decreased some 50% to approximately 20% or just over, in recent years.
+The United States took the mantle from the United Kingdom of world policeman and this is no coincidence; yet, as Great Britain suffered from imperial overstretch so too will America, with all its naval and military base presence worldwide coming at a huge cost – Chapter XXX Judah & Benjamin – the Regal Tribes.
+Eventually it will contract like all great empires have; experiencing an inevitable path of power shrinkage and the lessening of its global influence in every quarter; politically, militarily, economically and geographically – Chapter XXXIII Manasseh & Ephraim – the Birthright Tribes.

-Its demise is predicted and it will be both spectacular and swift.
-A complete role reversal will occur with its ‘nemesis’ Russia, that will astound the world.
+Its demise is predicted and it will be both swift and spectacular.
+A complete role reversal will occur involving its nemesis Russia, that will astound the world.
 Triggers for this will include other powers ‘ganging up’ on the United States, particularity from a trade stance.
-Historically, trade wars have led to military wars.
-If such occurs, the United States could find itself out-numbered.
-This may even be a ‘third World War’ scenario.
+Historically, trade wars have led to military conflict.
+If such occurs, the United States will find itself out-numbered.
+There may even be a ‘third World War’ scenario.
 A NATO falling out could also go against the United States.
-Respect and confidence for the American dollar will diminish, and it will be replaced by another currency.
+Respect and confidence for the American dollar will continue to diminish and it will surely be replaced by another currency.

-All this would impact the American domestic economy adversely, possibly leading to disenfranchised States seeking to leave the Union; fragmenting into individual states or groups of states as they seek their own independence from the federal government.
-Thus, seriously impacting America’s collective economic power and its global political and military might.
+All this would impact the American domestic economy adversely; possibly leading to disenfranchised states seeking to secede from the Union; thereby fragmenting into individual states or groups of states as they seek their own independence from the federal government.
+Thus, seriously impacting America’s collective economic power, its global political influence and crucially, its military might.

 Coupled with this, the American civilisation’s eventual loss of wealth and riches will be when the majority of believers either cease to remember or honour the source of their opportunities, bounty and blessings; or when they are eventually outnumbered.
-For the United States, though not founded as a Christian or even a ‘religious’ nation, did provide through its Constitution, the freedom to worship in a manner that is entirely unique.
+For the United States, while not founded as a Christian or even a ‘religious’ nation, did provide through its Constitution, the freedom to worship in a manner that is entirely unique in the world.

 In tandem with America’s demise, will be the rise of the two preeminent European major powers, Russia and Germany.
-These two nations will form an alliance, that will reshape the global power structure and together the two superpowers will become the world’s hyper power, replacing the United States.
+These two nations will form an alliance, that will reshape the global power structure and together the two superpowers will become the world’s hyper power, filling the vacuum left by the disintegrating United States.

-This future world view reflects the amalgamation of Russia and a German led Europe; it portrays the geo-economic trading blocs of North America, Latin America, Africa, the complex Islamic sphere and the enlarged East Asian region.
+This imagined future world view rather accurately reflects the amalgamation of Russia and a German led Europe; as well as the portrayal of the geo-economic trading blocs of North America, Latin America, Africa, the complex Islamic sphere and the enlarged East Asian region.

 It is to Russia that America will one day turn, cap in hand.
-The eventual outcome is not good, as they will be defeated by a coalition of the northern alliance comprising Russia and Europe and a collaboration consisting of a Brazilian and Mexican led Latin America.
+The eventual outcome is not good, as the independent American polarities will be defeated by a coalition, constituting the northern alliance of Russia and Germany (Europe); in turn collaborating with a Brazilian and Mexican led Latin America.

 In this new world order, the Islamic nations as discussed earlier, possibly led by a reincarnation of the Ottoman Turks, Turkey; will challenge the northern alliance hegemony.
 In a war that stages three major conflagrations, with the North winning the decisive third battle, the southern confederacy of Islam falls to the subjugation and occupation of Russia and a German led Europe.
-India too, a bystander, will also fall prey to Russian and German domination.
+India too, a bystander – or ally of the southern confederacy – will also fall prey to Russian and German domination.

-At this point China and its allies from the East, decide ‘enough is enough’ and face off against the northern alliance in the mother of all battles that is actually predicted by name.
+At this point the Eastern hordes, comprising China and its allies, decide ‘enough is enough’ and face off against the northern alliance in the mother of all battles that is actually predicted by name.
 What happens next, is the subject for a different question and another time…

 © Orion Gold 2022 – All rights reserved.
 Permission to copy, use or distribute, if acknowledgement of the original authorship is attributed to Orion Gold